What is the Alternate Route DMT?

 - 5+ years of dance experience in any style

 - with some experience during the last two years

 All EEIC classes are at the master’s level.
 Our cohort curriculum has a brief application process.
 An application is required for all AR-DMT classes.
 While classes are still available for purchase individually, priority is given to our committed cohort students.

 How do I register for EEIC’s program?

 In 2021, we released a brand new, streamlined registration process.
 All of our class descriptions are available on the Alternate Route DMT page.
-When you’re ready to register, you can click register within the course descriptions or navigate directly to our Class Registration page.
+To apply for our AR program, fill out this brief application.
+After you've receive confirmation from us, you can click register within the course descriptions or navigate directly to our Class Registration page.
 Please fill out our registration form thoroughly and pay for your classes upon registration or set up a payment plan.

 In addition to the AR program, we offer online continuing education courses including Embodied Ethics and Sexual Harassment Prevention & Response.
 You can visit the Continuing Education page to read course descriptions and see when the next classes will be offered.

 What sets EEIC apart from other Alternate Route programs?

 At EEIC, we believe in embodied learning and providing a holistic education.
 All of our faculty is directly from the Columbia College Chicago dance/movement therapy program, which is no longer available.
 Our teachers are seasoned educators who built our curriculum based on their prior classes taught in a university setting.
 We pride ourselves on being informed, well-versed leaders in our field.

 We are acutely aware of the need to integrate social justice and cultural humility into our work as dance/movement therapists.
 We have a course dedicated specifically to that subject, although we strive to integrate those important conversations into all of our classes.